nayonnapurnell/Professional-README-Generator/generateMarkdown.md

   ## Setup
   ------

-  The below information is for the lists of setup instructions:  test file
+  The below information is for the lists of setup instructions:  test instructions

   ## Usage
   ------

-  The section below is for code samples so that you can copy and paste the snippets into your project:  www.test.com
+  The section below is for code samples so that you can copy and paste the snippets into your project:  test.cm